jh3y/sticky/Readme.md

-# progress
+# sticky

-  A very minimal progress line component much like seen in modern UIs.
+  A sticky note for your browser that can be exported by email or text file.
 Compatible with [component package manager](https://github.com/component/component).

 ## Demo

-A demo of progress can be seen [here](http://jsfiddle.net/T5P44/1/).
+A demo of sticky can be seen [here](http://jsfiddle.net/695p7/).

 ## Installation

   Install with [component(1)](http://component.io):

-    $ component install jheytompkins/progress
+    $ component install jheytompkins/sticky

 ## Usage

 Use with or without [component package manager](https://github.com/component/component).
-Simply create your progress line and append its element to a container of your choice.

-	var progress = require('progress') //ONLY REQUIRED IF USING COMPONENT PACKAGE MANAGER
+	var sticky = require('sticky') //ONLY REQUIRED IF USING COMPONENT PACKAGE MANAGER

-Only use the above if using with the [component package manager](https://github.com/component/component), else simply do something like the following;
+Only use the above if using with the [component package manager](https://github.com/component/component), else you simply need to include the standalone file [sticky.js](https://github.com/jheytompkins/sticky/blob/master/sticky.js) and simply

-	var myProgress = new progress('red'); // create a red progress line document.querySelector('.someContainer').appendChild(myProgess.element); // add it to the page myProgress.setProgress(5); // set it to 5% just to get it started.
+	new sticky();

-Refer to the [demo](http://jsfiddle.net/T5P44/1/) or message me if you're stuck :)
+Refer to the [demo](http://jsfiddle.net/695p7/) or message me if you're stuck :)

 ## API

-###setProgress(number progress)
+###email()

-Set the progress of the line by providing a number(percent) of the line to fill.
-This should be between 0 and 100.
+Sets up a draft email in your mail client of notes made.

-###setColor(string color)
+###save()

-Set the color of the progress line by providing a string, either supported color name such as  `red` or hexidecimal value such as `#0000FF`.
-By default the progress line is set to green.
+Saves notes to a text file named `note.txt`.

 ## License